mbates/bates-solutions-common/README.md

 # Bates Solutions : Common

+Common components to use with Express projects

 ## Publishing to NPM

-First (manual ) publish to `npm` should specify if the package will be public
+The first (manual) publish to `npm` should specify if the package visibility is public

 `npm publish --access public`